Skip to main content

 • More effective succession planning.
 Skills mapping helps organizations identify potential successors for key positions within the company.
 This enables them to create effective succession plans that ensure continuity in leadership roles.

 • Better hiring process.
-Knowing what skills are needed helps everyone get super clear about what to look for in a hiring situation which will lead to better assessments and a more efficient and effective process.
+Knowing what skills are needed helps everyone get super clear about what to look for in a hiring situation leading to better assessments and a more efficient and effective process.

 The Skills Matrix